nottrobin/docs/src/en/troubleshooting-logs.md

 contents get sent to the database where it is consumed by the `debug-log` command.

-!!!
-Note:
+[note]
 In a [High availability][controllers-ha] scenario, `logsink.log` is not guaranteed to contain all messages since agents have a choice of several controllers to send their logs to.
 The `debug-log` command should be used for accessing consolidated data across all controllers.
+[/note]

 ## Remote logging